Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. Display the Property Sheet of the Query.
 Press F4 or ALT+Enter to display the property sheet and make sure that it is the Query Property Sheet.
 Under the Title of the Property Sheet, there will be a description: Selection Type Query Property.

-3. You may click on an empty area to the right of the Table on the Query Design surface to make sure that the Property Sheet displayed is Query's Property Sheet, not the Table or Query Column Property Sheet.
+3. You may click on an empty area to the right of the Table on the Query Design surface to make sure that the Property Sheet displayed is the Query's Property Sheet, not the Table or Query Column Property Sheet.
 Check the sample image given below.

 4. Check the Source Database and Source Connect Str Property Values.
-If you find it difficult to memorize the correct syntax of the IN Clause in the SQL then you can populate the respective values in these properties of the Query as shown.
+If you find it difficult to memorize the correct syntax of the IN Clause in SQL, then you can populate the respective values in these properties of the Query as shown.
 This will automatically insert the Connection String with the correct syntax in the SQL.

 Caution: